Koha-Community/kohadocs/source/tools.rst

       The notice can't be resend or triggered again after the patron account has been created.

--  ACQCLAIM (Acquisition Claim)
+-  ACQCLAIM (Acquisition claim)

-   -  Used in the claim acquisition module
+   -  Used for claiming orders in the aquisitions module

+   -  ACQCLAIM is the code of the sample notice, but it's possible to define several notices choosing any code.
+Only the module 'Claim aquisition' will be taken into account.
+All notices with this module will appear in the pull down on the late orders page.

-   -  *Get there:* More > Acquisitions > Late issues
+   -  *Get there:* More > Acquisitions > Late orders

+   -  This notice is sent if several criteria are met:

+      #.
+The staff patron triggering the email has a valid email address.

+      #.
+The vendor contact marked as 'Contact about late orders?' has
+         a valid email address.

+-  ACQORDER (Acquisition order)

+   -  Used in the acquisitions module to send order information to the vendor

+   -  The notice is triggered manually from the basket summary page using the 'Email order' button in the toolbar.

+   -  This notice is sent if several criteria are met:

+      #.
+The staff patron triggering the email has a valid email address.

+      #.
+The vendor contact marked as 'Primary acquisitions contact' and
+         'Contact when ordering' has a valid email address.

 -  CHECKIN